AB763 Blackface Amp Model Differences

 2 preamp gain stages, Tremolo, 2x6L6, 1x15 Speaker

 The Pro is pretty much a no-reverb Vibroverb with their signature 15 inch speaker.
 Many blackface amp fans think the Pro and it's head version, the Band-Master, as the sweet spot of the AB763 amps.
 Great gigging amps but not crazy loud like the 4x6L6 amps.
 The Pro has only two preamp gain stages like the Deluxe, Vibrolux, Tremolux and Band-Master.
 It has two 6L6GC power tubes putting out about 40 watts into a single 15 inch 8 ohm speaker.
 The Pro has no Middle tone controls.
 It comes with a beefier power transformer with higher output voltage than the Vibrolux.
 The lack of reverb is this amp's only weakness.
+In 1965 Fender dropped the AB763 Pro but added the AA165 Pro Reverb so the non-reverb Pro is somewhat rare.

 Power tube plate voltage is higher than the Vibrolux at 440 volts and its output transformer is beefier for higher output.